Central Virginia

 • 00:33:49

-And my thought would be that this body would have all basically either way of
+And my thought would be that this body would all be signaling either way.

 • 00:33:56